lastjuror0/Data-Analyst-Portfolio/coursework-purdue-analytics/README.md

 Each folder contains the corresponding coursework files, notebooks, and assessments.
 Open any subject or capstone folder to explore specific project submissions.

+**Note:** Original course materials and datasets are not included to respect Simplilearn’s content policy.

 ---

 ## 🏅 Certification